wmluke/dosea/README.md

 ## License

-Plausible is open-source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
+Dosea is open-source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
 You can [find it here](https://github.com/wmluke/dosea/blob/main/LICENSE.md).